aka: Inter Class Romance

 - Super Mario Bros.: Princess Peach is this to Mario.
-(She's royalty, and even if he does rescue her all the time, we're led to believe he's little more than a plumber.)
+She's royalty, and even if he does rescue her all the time, the players are led to believe he's little more than a plumber.

-- This may be the cxase with Luigi and Princess Daisy too.
+- This may be the case with Mario's younger Luigi and Princess Daisy too.

 - In the Mass Effect games, this trope can apply depending on the chosen background of your Commander Shepard and your choice of romance options.
 If you're playing an Earth-born Shepard, and romance Liara, you've got the former-street-kid-done-good romancing the only daughter of one of Thessia's most influential families.

 - In Hatoful Boyfriend, the heroine is a hunter-gatherer barbarian who lives in a cave and dates pigeons.
 One of said pigeons is the snobby Upper-Class Twit fantail Shirogane Le Bel Sakuya, and if she pursues him, they can end up a gender-inverted Type A version (Sakuya's family isn't too thrilled with his artistic aspirations, let alone his interest in a shabby human girl).